By: Allan Evora

 To get more specific, I’ve compared three common PLC vendors used in critical environments.

-Please remember that Affinity Energy is a vendor-neutral controls systems integrator, and in no way endorses any one product.
+Please remember that Affinity Energy is an open systems integrator, and in no way endorses any one product.
 These are just our observations and insights from our 14+ years helping customers select the correct PLC for their environment.

 Schneider Electric’s Modicon